 I am an EU member can I qualify for a Grant?

 For details on Residency Criteria for the SUSI grant, please click here.

 How am I assessed as an EU or Non EU student for Fee purposes?

 If you have a query in relation to your status as an EU or NON-EU student, please contact the Admissions Office on 061 293263 or firstname.lastname@example.org.

 If I have previous undergraduate 3rd level education, what documents do I need to complete?

-Your previous college will need to complete a Prior Third Level form, to request this form, please email firstname.lastname@example.org.
+If you have previous undergraduate 3rd level education you will need to complete a Prior Third Level form, and to request this form, please email email@example.com.